 The current ARR/FTR design does not serve as an efficient way to ensure that load receives all the congestion revenues or has the ability to receive the auction revenues associated with all the potential congestion revenues.
 Total ARR and self scheduled FTR revenue offset only 63.8 and 86.5 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 14/15 and 15/16 planning periods.
-For the first 10 months of the 16/17 planning period ARRs and self scheduled FTRs offset 92.4 percent of total congestion costs.
+For the 16/17 planning period ARRs and self scheduled FTRs offset 98.1 percent of total congestion costs.